fomightez/text_mining/README.md

 - `df_subgroups_states2summary_df.py`

-> dataframe of data --> summary data table with the percents for each subgrouping state per total and each group.
+> dataframe of data --> summary data table with the ratio or percents for each subgrouping state per total and each group.

 It's use is compared/contrasted with donut plots with the same data [here](https://nbviewer.jupyter.org/github/fomightez/donut_plots_with_subgroups/blob/master/index.ipynb) and [here](https://nbviewer.jupyter.org/github/fomightez/donut_plots_with_subgroups/blob/master/demo_summary_subgroups.ipynb).
 Those notebooks can be launched in active form via the Binder service [here](https://github.com/fomightez/donut_plots_with_subgroups).
 Depending on the formatting of the data table output the summary data table and the donut plot can be complementary, too.